tyoung3/sw/README.md

 an optional buffersize integer, and ```-```.
 Example: ```<100-``` The reverse (Ex: ```- myData_t 100>```) is also valid.

-Information packets(IPs, streams, or dataflows) are designed as nil(empty) interfaces whose data type is determined by the sending component.
+Information packets(IPs) are designed as nil(empty) interfaces.
+The data type is determined by the sending component.
-A type
-mis-match will be reported by incompatible receiving components.
-Components can be coded to handle any type(including user-defined types and structures); some components (Print, for instance) can process strings and integers; some just a single type; on each receiving port.
+A type mis-match will be reported by incompatible receiving components.
+Components can be coded to handle any type(including user-defined types and structures).
+Some components (Print, for instance) can process strings and integers; some just a single type; on each receiving port.

+It is possible
-It is possible, but due to extra complexity and code is not recommended, to send more than one type of data over a channel.
-Multiple data types can better be handled within a struct or over multiple channels.
+to send more than one type of data over a channel.
+Multiple data types can also be handled within a struct or over multiple channels.

 Sw versions are backward compatible within the same major version(currently v0).  (v0.12.2 is somewhat major, however. v0.13.4 introduced PREFIX and INCLUDE statements.)

 Sw builds a network model in memory, then optionally generates either